 The Lyme Disease Workbook

 There is hope!

 Researchers and practitioners from many different disciplines have learned much about the mind-body communication network and how we can use it to activate the body’s own mechanisms for self-repair.
-Emotional Freedom Techniques (EFT) combined with other energy based modalities and mindfulness-based techniques can be used to identify, tap into and release the negative thinking patterns and painful emotional states that Lyme disease often triggers.
-In fact, we now know that ongoing experiences of anxiety, depression, anger and other distressing emotional states leads to chronic stress, a condition that aggravates physical pain and inflammation while overtaxing and suppressing the body’s capacity to heal and restore itself.
+Emotional Freedom Techniques (EFT) combined with other energy-based modalities and mindfulness-based techniques can be used to identify, tap into and release the negative thinking patterns and painful emotional states that Lyme disease often triggers.
+In fact, we now know that ongoing experiences of anxiety, depression, anger and other distressing emotional states lead to chronic stress, a condition that aggravates physical pain and inflammation while overtaxing and suppressing the body’s capacity to heal and restore itself.

 Help is available!

 I teach simple yet powerful techniques for reducing stress, strengthening resilience and optimizing recovery.
-Mine is an empathic, client centered and integrative approach that blends EFT and other energy psychology techniques with current Western therapeutic approaches that include cognitive, psychodynamic, and systems therapy.
+Mine is an empathic, client-centered and integrative approach that blends EFT and other energy psychology techniques with current Western therapeutic approaches that include cognitive, psychodynamic, and systems therapy.
 I also teach mindfulness-based relaxation techniques that help to balance, restore and free the flow of energy needed for healing.

 Learn how you can:

 - End the cycle of chronic stress